 Industrial Rehabilitation Therapy

 Providing evaluation, education, prevention, and treatment for injured workers or those individuals experiencing prolonged limitations.
-Our program includes specialized services for treatment and prevention of work injuries.
+Our program includes specialized services for the treatment and prevention of work injuries.

 Work Site Evaluation (WSE)